Spanish coup of March 1939: March 9, 1939

-Jesús Hernandez, member of the Madrid PCE executive, refused to accept the party instructions.
-With a group of co-workers he declared forming of a new PCE politburo, effectively rejecting the authority of Díaz, Ibárruri and others, who at the time were already either in France or in Algeria anyway.
+Jesús Hernández, member of the Madrid PCE executive, refused to accept the party instructions.
+With a group of co-workers he declared forming of a new PCE politburo, effectively rejecting the authority of PCE leadership, who at the time were already either in France or in Algeria anyway.
 He issued a belligerent manifesto calling the commissars and commanders not to relinquish powers.